PardhuSreeRushiVarma20060119/Mini-Projects/Shadow_Puppeteer/README.md

 **Threat Model:** The prototype targets passive browser fingerprinting techniques that rely on deterministic rendering and signal extraction, and does not attempt to evade active tracking, network-layer identifiers, or privileged browser instrumentation.

-## NOTE : (MUST READ)
+## NOTE (MUST READ)

-“This work provides an exploratory, open-source experimental scaffold for studying fingerprint perturbation sensitivity.
-The prototype focuses on **within-run** perturbation effects under realistic execution conditions. **Cross-run reproducibility and population-level analysis** are intentionally left to **downstream experimentation.**”
+This work provides an exploratory, open-source experimental scaffold for **studying fingerprint perturbation sensitivity**.
+The prototype focuses on **within-run** perturbation effects under realistic execution conditions. **Cross-run reproducibility and population-level analysis** are intentionally left to **downstream experimentation.**

 ---